top of page

 A: No, absolutely not.
 Everyone has a different comfort level.
 Of the models I use on a regular basis, some only model in landscape work, some only in erotic work, and some do both.
 I never ask someone to go from one style to another.
 That decision is made solely by the model herself.
 Whatever venue you apply for is the only area I will ask you to work in.
 If you decide to venture into another area, you must ask me to be a part of that style of work.
 That rule is for the protection of the models and me.

-Q: We have a photo session coming up.
+Q: We have a nude in landscape photo session coming up.
 What do I need to bring, or do?

 What to do: Take off bra, panties, also socks if they are tight fitting before leaving home.
 I do not want to sit around for an hour waiting for ligature marks to go away.
 You won't be wearing a bra or panties during our entire adventure unless we go out for dinner one night, and I don't care if you do then, but that is up to you.
 Let me know what beverage you like to drink around a campfire in the evenings, so I have it on hand.
 Also, what your eating habits are.
 I can accommodate whatever, I just don't want to be cooking a Porterhouse steak only to find out you are vegan.
 I can do vegan just as easily if that is the case.

-Q: I was warned by another person that you pose naked with models.
+Q: I was told by another model that you pose nude with your models.
 Is that true?

 Q: I have been to one of your erotic shows.
 There were several images with you in them.
 Are those women married, and if so, do their husbands know that they posed with you?